Sienci-Labs/Resources/lmmk2/lmk2-the-basics/lmk2-prep-for-your-mk2.md

 ---
-title: Know your MK2
+title: Prep for your MK2 📋
-menu_order: 5
+menu_order: 6
 post_status: publish
-post_excerpt: A quick start and resource guide for your LongMill MK2 CNC machine.
+post_excerpt: What to prepare for your LongMill MK2 CNC machine.
 post_date: 2022-03-21 20:31:00
 taxonomy:
     knowledgebase_cat: lmk2-the-basics